- Constructions of the Histories of Early Christianity (Cilliers Breytenbach and Clare Rothschild). Terminates in 2020.

-- Papyrology, Epigraphy and the New Testament (Peter Arzt-Grabner and John Kloppenborg).
-Terminates in 2018.
+- Papyrology, Epigraphy and the New Testament (Peter Arzt-Grabner and James Harrison).
+Terminates in 2023.

 - Reading Paul’s Letters in Context: Theological and Social-Scientific Approaches (William Campbell and Judith Gundry).
 Terminates in 2021.

-- New Testament Textual Criticism (Claire Clivaz, Ulrich Schmid and Tommy Wasserman).
-Terminates in 2018.
+- New Testament Textual Criticism (Claire Clivaz, Hugh Houghton and Tommy Wasserman).
+Terminates in 2023.

-- Memory, Narrative, and Christology in the Synoptic Gospels (Samuel Byrskog, Stephen Hultgren and Jens Schröter).
-Terminates in 2018.
+- Memory, Narrative, and Christology in the Synoptic Gospels (Samuel Byrskog, David du Toit and Stephen Hultgren).
+Terminates in 2021.